idle-meerkat/sdevwiki-fork/Link-Layer-Discovery-Protocol-(LLDP).md

 |Management Address TLV | IP of management interface|
 |IEEE 802.3 Organizationally Specific TLV information (not supported by LLDPd automatically, TLV value can be configured via custom TLV configuration)|

-NOTE: Advertising IEEE 802.1/ IEEE 802.3 Organizationally Specific TLVs is not supported by the agent.
+**NOTE**: Advertising IEEE 802.1/ IEEE 802.3 Organizationally Specific TLVs is not supported by the agent.
 This type of advertising can only be done via static custom TLVs.